1995–96 Port Vale F.C. season: Cup competitions

 In the League Cup, Vale faced league rivals Huddersfield Town.
 Despite a 2–1 victory at the Alfred McAlpine Stadium, the "Terriers" escaped from Burslem with a 3–1 victory to knock Vale out of the competition.

 In the Anglo-Italian Cup, Vale drew 2–2 with Cesena, beat Ancona 2–0, and drew 0–0 with Genoa, before beating Perugia 5–3.
-This took Vale through the Group Stage, along with Birmingham City, as they finished ahead of both Oldham Athletic and Luton Town.
+The draw with nine-time Serie A champions and former UEFA Cup semi-finalists Genoa was seen as particularly creditable, with Musselwhite praised for some excellent close-range saves to earn his clean sheet.
+This took Vale through the group stage, along with Birmingham City, as they finished ahead of both Oldham Athletic and Luton Town.
 Facing Ipswich Town in the English semi-final, they progressed with a 4–2 win.
-They still had to beat West Bromwich Albion in a two-legged affair to reach the final.
-They beat the "Baggies" 3–1 to become the last English team in the competition, and face Genoa again, this time to decide the tournament's winner.
+To reach the final, they still had to beat West Bromwich Albion in a two-legged affair.
+They beat the "Baggies" 3–1 to become the last English team in the competition and face Genoa again, this time to decide the tournament's winner.
 Despite a brace from Foyle, the Serie B side were the 5–2 victors, former Italian international Gennaro Ruotolo scoring a hat-trick.